rohan843/cybersecurity-notes/README.md

 1. **Preparation**: It involves organizations preparing to mitigate the risk, likelihood and impact of a security incident by documenting procedures, establishing staffing plans and educating users.
 For example, organizations can create incident response plans and procedures that outline the roles and responsibilities of each security team member.
 2. **Detection and analysis**: The objective of this phase is to detect and analyze events using defines processes and technology.
 It helps security analysts determine whether a breach has occurred, and define its magnitude.
 3. **Containment**: The goal in this phase is to prevent further damage and reduce the immediate impact of a security incident.
+Here, security analysts take actions to contain an incident and minimize damage.